30 Realistic Relationship Expectations You Should Have - Always!

 What are examples of expectations all men and women should unquestionably embrace for a romantic relationship?

-Below are thirty of them.
-You can call it your Relationship Expectation List. * print and post it somewhere to remind yourself what you have a right to expect in relationships.
+You can call it your Relationship Expectation List. * Print and post this list somewhere to remind yourself what you have a right to expect in your current or future relationship.

 RELATIONSHIP EXPECTATION LIST: